DataDog/heroku-buildpack-datadog/README.md

 ## Prerun script

 In addition to all of the configurations above, you can include a prerun script, `/datadog/prerun.sh`, in your application.
-The prerun script will run after all of the standard configuration actions and immediately before starting the Datadog Agent.
+The prerun script runs after all of the standard configuration actions and immediately before starting the Datadog Agent.
 This allows you to modify the environment variables (for example, DD_TAGS or DD_VERSION), perform additional configurations, install community integrations, or even disable the Datadog Agent programmatically.

 The example below demonstrates a few of the things you can do in the `prerun.sh` script: